rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

 ### Bonus

 While the steps above will get you there, it would be even easier to use a pre-created template with all modifications in place.
-Please find the Cloudformation JSON file and python script on our [public github](https://github.com/corpinfo/git-s3-sync).
+You can find the Cloudformation JSON file and python script on our [public github](https://github.com/corpinfo/git-s3-sync).

 Happy coding!